AdonisEnProvence/MusicRoom/README.md

 By default, the server is served on https://localhost:3333.

-Do not forget to set the env variables.
-If not the server won't start
+Do not forget to set the env variables, if not the server won't start

 ## Utils